asamalik/tmp/article.md

   ---
   </pre>

-The itself is written in [MarkDown](https://en.wikipedia.org/wiki/Markdown) language.
+The content itself is written in a [MarkDown](https://en.wikipedia.org/wiki/Markdown) language.

-### How to write a portal directly on GitHub pages
+### How to write a content directly on the GitHub website

 Select a part which you would like to create, e.g. nodejs [https://github.com/developer-portal/content/tree/master/tech/languages/nodejs](https://github.com/developer-portal/content/tree/master/tech/languages/nodejs).

-*   Press on **+** (which is mentioned after nodejs) which means create a new file and write down a name of the file
+*   Click on **+** (which is mentioned after nodejs) to create a new file and write down a name of the file
 *   Provide a content.
-*   When the content is finished then press on button "Propose a new file".
+*   When the content is finished, press the "Propose a new file" button to save the file to GitHub
-*   It saves the content to GitHub and shows you if you would like to create a Pull Request.
-*   Press on "Pull Request" and write a description about it.
+*   Click on the "Pull Request" button and write a comment about it.

-Next step is on Fedora Developer Portal team to review it and inform you if something should be changed.
+Next step is on Fedora Developer Portal team to review it and give you a feedback.

 ### What is missing nowadays